 It is important to note that online services are not a substitute for regular services – if you are healthy (IE – fever and symptom free) then you should be joining us in church, worshipping together and receiving the sacraments with your church family.
 Our Lord has called us together in unity and oneness, and it is difficult to do that from home on a long-term basis.

 The near-future is uncertain, and ever-changing, so the information provided is current as-of the date listed above – but may change again, or even without broader notice, pending any government orders or regulations.

 For the time being, I will be continuing our new ministries of online services via Facebook, “Small Steps” sermons posted to YouTube, Morning Prayers, and other innovations started during the pandemic.

 Please keep up-to-date on Facebook for news regarding events and services.

 If you are worried of contracting COVID-19 due to respiratory issues, age, or personal health concerns – please be sure to do what makes you feel safe and in good health.
-Contact Father Aleksa to make sure he knows, and so he can reach out to you once the Coronavirus has been dealt with effectively by our wonderful medical professionals.
+Contact Father Aleksa to make sure he knows, and so he can reach out to you.

 Yours in Christ our Lord,